 - The BGP Flowspec Compatibile switch is turned on.

-If the mitigation type is set to a third-party mitigation system (e.g. A10 or Radware), the following additional fields will be shown in the modal:
+If the Mitigation Type is set to a third-party mitigation system (e.g. Cloudflare, A10, or Radware), the following additional fields (which vary depending on the chosen type) will be shown in the modal:

 - IP Address (A10) or Vision IP Address (Radware): The IP address or URL (https://ip or ip or https://name or name) of the management interface of the third-party mitigation device.

-- API login (A10) or Vision API login (Radware): User name from the credentials for the third-party mitigation system.
+- API login (Cloudflare or A10) or Vision API login (Radware): User name from the credentials for the third-party mitigation system.

-- API password (A10) or Vision API password (Radware): Password for the third-party mitigation system.
+- API password (Cloudflare or A10) or Vision API password (Radware): Password for the third-party mitigation system.

-- Delete IP: Kentik Detect continually compares its internal list of mitigations with the third-party mitigation system’s list of resources utilized by Kentik-defined mitigations.
+- Delete IP (Radware or A10): Kentik Detect continually compares its internal list of mitigations with the third-party mitigation system’s list of resources utilized by Kentik-defined mitigations.
 This switch determines what happens when Kentik finds resources on the third-party system for mitigations that have been deleted from Kentik Detect: